-Founded in 2009 by Chef Ann Cooper, a pioneer in school food reform, the nonprofit’s mission is to ensure that every child has access to healthy, nutritious meals in school.
-Since 2009, CAF has brought scratch cooking to over 14,000 US schools across all 50 states by empowering districts with the tools, training, resources, and funding to improve meal programs and advocate for systemic changes in their districts.
+Founded by Chef Ann Cooper, a pioneer in school food reform, the nonprofit’s mission is to ensure that every child has access to healthy, nutritious meals in school.
+Since 2009, CAF has brought scratch cooking to over 14,000 U.S. schools across all 50 states by empowering districts with the tools, training, resources, and funding to improve meal programs and to advocate for systemic changes in their districts.

-Waverley Street’s Priya Clemens recently moderated a panel discussion at Front Porch Farms in Healdsburg about CAF’s work.
+Waverley Street’s Priya Clemens recently moderated a panel discussion at Front Porch Farms in Healdsburg, California, about CAF’s work.

 Panelists: